-- 58 predominant effects of the conduct were felt both lack rules of professional practice for licensed - 59 paralegal practitioners then these rules shall apply to the conduct at issue. - 60 [5] When a licensed paralegal practitioner's conduct involves significant contacts with more than - 61 one jurisdiction, it may not be clear whether the predominant effect of the licensed paralegal - 62 practitioner's conduct will occur in a jurisdiction other than the one in which the conduct - 63 occurred.
-So long as the licensed paralegal practitioner's conduct conforms to the rules of a - 64 jurisdiction in which the licensed paralegal practitioner reasonably believes the predominant - 65 effect will occur, the licensed paralegal practitioner shall not be subject to discipline under this - 66 Rule.
-With respect to conflicts of interest, in determining a licensed paralegal practitioner's - 67 reasonable belief under paragraph (b)(2), a written agreement between the licensed paralegal - 68 practitioner and client that reasonably specifies a particular jurisdiction as within the scope of - 69 that paragraph may be considered if the agreement was obtained with the client's informed - 70 consent confirmed in the agreement. - 71 [6] If two admitting jurisdictions were to proceed against a licensed paralegal practitioner for the - same conduct, they should, applying this Rule, identify the same governing ethics rules.
-They - should take all appropriate steps to see that they do apply the same rule to the same conduct and - in all events should avoid proceeding against a licensed paralegal practitioner on the basis of two - 75 inconsistent rules. - 76 [7] Reserved.
+62 effect will occur, the licensed paralegal practitioner shall not be subject to discipline under this 63 Rule.
+With respect to conflicts of interest, in determining a licensed paralegal practitioner's 64 reasonable belief under paragraph (b)(2), a written agreement between the licensed paralegal 65 practitioner and client that reasonably specifies a particular jurisdiction as within the scope of 66 that paragraph may be considered if the agreement was obtained with the client's informed 67 consent confirmed in the agreement.
+68 [6] If two admitting jurisdictions were to proceed against a licensed paralegal practitioner for 69 the same conduct, they should, applying this Rule, identify the same governing ethics rules.
+They 70 should take all appropriate steps to see that they do apply the same rule to the same conduct and 71 in all events should avoid proceeding against a licensed paralegal practitioner on the basis of two 72 inconsistent rules.
+73 [7] Reserved.